 In a single installation unit, Transfigured Wood Part II, consisting of three large black and white photographic murals and a carefully placed 4 inch high wooden walkway 12 feet in length, Marion Penner Bancroft explores the relationship between public and private histories and feelings of displacement.
-The murals were hung in a semi-circle, allowing the viewer to see all three from one central point.
-The scale of this work and the physical presence of the wooden walkway within the confines of the Or Gallery encouraged a participatory experience, "one which", in the artist's words, "happens in the actual as well as pictorial space.
+The murals were

+Gallery encouraged a participatory experience, "one which", in the artist's words, "happens in the actual as well as pictorial space."

 Bancroft's images, unlike conventional photographs, downplay the camera's tendency to re-present reality and the viewers' tendency to read the images as simply re-presentations of the original.
 The mural on the east wall is a 90 degree panoramic View from the Water of the Olympic Peninsula, Washington State, 1984, made by overlapping negatives.
-The overlaps rendered portions of the picture faint, while others appeared dark, dense and mysterious.
+The overlaps rendered portions of the picture faint, while others appeared dark. dense and mysterious.
 While the horizon line was constant, the varying densities within the photograph made the picture appear jagged, halting and fragmented.
 A series of black grommets perforated the top and bottom of the paper reminding us of the vulnerability of the material itself.

 On the north wall hung a 50 by 40 inch mural showing a View of Men on Board the S.S.
 Beaver, the First Steamship on the West Coast of Canada Built by the Hudson Bay Company and Brought in 1836 to Bolster British Power in the Fur Trade.
 The Beaver Operated from 1836 to 1870 as a Royal Navy Survey Vessel and Finally as a Freighter and Towboat.
 Printed and enlarged from a copy negative borrowed from the Vancouver Public Library, the print bore the scars of having been the reproduction of a print reproduction of what was, in its "original" form, a 100 year old photograph.
 Scratches that reproduced remained; the surface looked rough, grey and foggy.
-Portions of the copy stand could be seen around the edges of the print while the mural itself was hung using large black buildog clips, the kind used by photographers to hold "originals" on the copy stand.
+Portions of the copy stand could be seen around the edges of the print while the mural itself was hung using large black bulldog clips, the kind used by photographers to hold "originals" on the copy stand.

 The third and largest mural, View from Inside Cargo Plane, Dream, 1984, consisted of three panels, each of which contained a view of a forest in three stages of motion as seen through the window of a plane.
 I found this piece to be the most interesting since it went beyond presenting us with prints which referred to the photographic process.
-It became more than a two dimensional object, suspended, as it was, on a diagonal, off the wall, with corners secured by fishing line.
-It was, of course, reminiscent of the interior of an airplane but I found that this angled suspension also served another function: it moved the mural into space normally occupied solely by viewers.
+It became more than a two dimensional object, suspended, as it was, on a diagonal.

+Marion Penner Bancroft, Transfigured Wood Part II., (1984), photographic murals and mixed media, courtesy, the artist also served another function: it moved the mural into space normally occupied solely by viewers.
 In so doing it became confrontational, demanding that the viewers consider it not simply as a photograph appropriating reality, but as a three dimensional real-world object - something with which we would have to establish some kind of relationship.